DaneVass/BARtab/README.md

 > The clustering ratio is 5.
 This means that a cluster can absorb a smaller one only if it is at least five times bigger.
 A practical implication is that clusters of similar size are not merged.
 You can choose another threshold for merging clusters.

-When barcodes are aligned to a reference, `--cluster_unmapped` can be set to `true` to cluster unmapped barcode reads.

 Output files: